In this section you will find advice for people who identify as LGBTQ+.

 - Discrimination (for example from your landlord or neighbours)

 People who identify as LGBTQ+ are most at risk of homelessness around the time when they tell their family about their sexuality or gender identity.
 This is particularly true of teenagers.
-For our general advice on homelessness and what to do if you are homeless or at risk of homelessness please see our section on homelessness.
+Go here for our general advice on homelessness and what to do if you are at risk of homelessness.